luxfi/evm/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/luxdefi/coreth).
+Subnet EVM is a simplified version of [Coreth VM (C-Chain)](https://github.com/luxdefi/coreth).
 Full documentation for the C-Chain's API can be found [here](https://docs.lux.network/apis/node/apis/c-chain).

 ## Compatibility

-The EVM is compatible with almost all Ethereum tooling, including [Remix](https://docs.lux.network/build/dapp/smart-contracts/remix-deploy), [Metamask](https://docs.lux.network/build/dapp/chain-settings), and [Foundry](https://docs.lux.network/build/dapp/smart-contracts/toolchains/foundry).
+The Subnet EVM is compatible with almost all Ethereum tooling, including [Remix](https://docs.lux.network/build/dapp/smart-contracts/remix-deploy), [Metamask](https://docs.lux.network/build/dapp/chain-settings), and [Foundry](https://docs.lux.network/build/dapp/smart-contracts/toolchains/foundry).

-## Differences Between EVM and Coreth
+## Differences Between Subnet EVM and Coreth

 - Added configurable fees and gas limits in genesis
-- Merged Lux hardforks into the single "EVM" hardfork
+- Merged Lux hardforks into the single "Subnet EVM" hardfork
 - Removed Atomic Txs and Shared Memory
 - Removed Multicoin Contract and State

 ## Block Format

-To support these changes, there have been a number of changes to the EVM block format compared to what exists on the C-Chain and Ethereum.
+To support these changes, there have been a number of changes to the SubnetEVM block format compared to what exists on the C-Chain and Ethereum.
 Here we list the changes to the block format as compared to Ethereum.

 ### Block Header